 Frank Wunderlich works as an Associate Director and Partner at the consulting firm Arkwright Consulting.
 For over 20 years he has been advising top management of banks, payment service providers and technology companies.
 Main topics are strategy development and implementation, improvement of results, design of operating models as well as partnerships and digitization.
 Here his main focus is how onboarding processes can be streamlined with help of eIDs throughout Europe.
 He graduated in industrial engineering and lives in the “world's first cashless society” – Sweden.

-Find out what we’ll be talking about at FinForward.
+Find out who’ll be talking about what at FinForward – and when.
 Topics are subject to change.
-Speakers and a detailed scheduled will be added later.

 Following the 2008 financial crisis, banks were seen as a brake on progress and in need of opening up.
 Enter PSD2 and open banking.
 But does PSD2 run the risk of making banking services mere commodities for startups to build on?
 Is it unfair for GAFAs and startups to have a back door into banks via API but not the other way round?
 Banks are afraid of what the future holds: but should they be more afraid of missing the opportunities to innovate?